dekuNukem/RGBeeb/README.md

 As for what's next, i might add a torch Z80 card to add CP/M capability next, but to be honest, i spent so much time building this thing, I have't had much time actually enjoying the machine itself, so I guess that's what coming up next.

+much more work than i wrote, 6 revisions ATX4VC, lots of firmware devleopment, waiting for parts.
+3 months

 ## putting it all together